yiisoft/yii-cycle/docs/en/reading-schema.md

 You can display currently used schema by executing `cycle/schema` command.

-In `yii-cycle` package schema can be built from multiple sources represented by multiple providers implementing `SchemaProviderInterface`.
+In `yii-cycle` package schema can be built from multiple sources represented by multiple providers implementing `Cycle\Schema\Provider\SchemaProviderInterface`.

-In order to use multiple schema providers in turn, grouping `SchemaProviderPipeline` provider is used.
+In order to use multiple schema providers in turn, grouping `Cycle\Schema\Provider\Support\SchemaProviderPipeline` provider is used.
 You can configure this provider in `schema-providers` section of a `config/params.php` file.
 Arrage schema providers in such an order, that caching providers are at the top of the list, and origin schema providers at the end.